The 9 Best Anti-Inflammatory Supplements of 2023 | Supplements to Reduce Inflammation in the Body

 The Best Anti Inflammatory Supplements | Top Supplements to Reduce Inflammation in the Body

 We promise not to beat a dead horse as you’ve likely read The Best Turmeric Supplements to Fight Inflammation.
 But, turmeric is such a well-researched anti-inflammatory agent!!
 We just can’t get enough.
 It is hands down the very best and most researched supplements to reduce inflammation in the body.

 It is somewhat unbelievable how many articles have been published regarding turmeric’s ability to tackle inflammation in the human body.
 There is data to support just about every condition.
-You name it: Joint paint, digestion, Crohn’s Disease, heart disease, depression, cancer, cognition, eczema, It all has the ability to improve with consistent turmeric supplementation.[17,18]
+You name it: Joint pain, digestion, Crohn’s Disease, heart disease, depression, cancer, cognition, eczema; it all has the ability to improve with consistent turmeric supplementation.[17,18]

 Your doctor or dietitian can guide you as to when and how much turmeric is best for you.
-Although, a very safe, general recommendation would be to take 500-600mg of extended-release turmeric root (curcuma longa) once daily with a balanced meal.
+However, a very safe, general recommendation would be to take 500-600mg of extended-release turmeric root (Curcuma longa) once daily with a balanced meal.
 If you are someone who feels achy or swollen when waking up in the morning, consider supplementing at dinner.

-Our favorite form of turmeric with research behind is Theracurmin HP by Integrative Therapeutics.
-However, for all of our athletes out there looking for a high-quality NSF Certified for Sport version, Curcumin Phytosome 1000 by Thorne is the best option(save $20 by purchasing off Wellevate instead of on Amazon).
+Our favorite form of turmeric with research behind it is Theracurmin HP by Integrative Therapeutics.
+However, for all of our athletes out there looking for a high-quality NSF Certified for Sport version, Curcumin Phytosome 1000 by Thorne is the best option.
+If you opt for Theracurmin HP, you can save $20 by purchasing off Fullscript instead of on Amazon).

 Interested in learning more about the difference between Turmeric or Curcumin and what other turmeric/curcumin supplements are available out there?
 Check out our post: The Best Turmeric Supplements to Fight Inflammation